With the exception of the financial sector, senior executive compensation is not subject to special rules or regulations under Portuguese law.

 In Portugal, there are no different rules concerning social taxes applicable to residents and non-residents.

-Regular salary (excluding extraordinary bonuses) for work that is materially executed in Portugal is subject to social security contributions at the rate of 23.75 per cent for the employer and 11 per cent for the employee.
+Regular salary (excluding extraordinary bonuses) for work that is materially executed in Portugal is subject to social security contributions at a rate of 23.75 per cent for employers and 11 per cent for employees.

-Employers with no establishment in Portugal who hire employees to work within Portuguese territory must register before the Portuguese Social Security and enter into a mandate contract appointing the employee as the company representative for social security purposes.
-Social contributions shall be paid by both parties, at the ordinary rates.
+Employers with no establishment in Portugal who hire employees to work within the Portuguese territory must register before the Portuguese Social Security and enter into a mandate contract appointing an employee as the company representative for social security purposes.
+Social contributions shall be paid by both parties at the ordinary rates.

 iii Tax deductibility for employers

-Remuneration paid to the employees is generally deductible by the employer without exception and, to this effect, there is no difference on the basis of the level of or qualification of the employee.
-However, certain incurred expenses, such as extraordinary bonuses paid to members of the board, incurred or supported by entities subject to Corporate Income Tax are subject to a penalty taxation at the level of the company.
-The most noticeable example is the case of bonuses that are subject to such penalty tax at the rate of 35 per cent.
+Remuneration paid to employees is generally deductible by employers without exception, and to this effect there is no difference on the basis of the level or qualifications of an employee.
+However, certain incurred expenses, such as extraordinary bonuses paid to members of boards, incurred or supported by entities subject to corporate income tax, are subject to a penalty taxation at the level of the company.
+The most noticeable example is the case of bonuses, which are subject to such penalty tax at a rate of 35 per cent.

 iv Other special rules